tranphuquy19/NestJS-EJS-MVC-boilerplate/README.md

 _Notice: This project is designed to work with both the Web MVC model and the REST architecture.
 With many features needed for a #RealWorld project_

+> ⚠️ **DISCLAIMER**: This project is still in development and not stable yet.
+It's not recommended to use it in production.

 ## Get started

 **Notes**: